 “I decided on mental health counseling because it’s something that I feel is not taken seriously, especially in rural areas,” said Brown.
 “I want to work specially with children who have incarcerated parents.”

 A recent graduate of Greenfield School, Alonso Hernandez was born and raised in Wilson, NC.
-He will attend Wingate College in the fall, majoring in pre-physical therapy.
+He will attend Wingate University in the fall, majoring in pre-physical therapy.

 “I’m a first-generation college student looking to provide a better future for my family and me,” said Hernandez.
 “A four-year college will lead me in the path to achieving my goal of becoming a physical therapist.”